elihe999/beego_report_reader/README.md

 ## Issue

-> panic: err: chdir : The system cannot find the file specified.: stderr:
+1) panic: err: chdir : The system cannot find the file specified.: stderr:

->> 没有打包完整，go.mod
+> 没有打包完整，go.mod

-> conversion from int to string yields a string of one rune, not a string of digits (did you mean fmt.Sprint(x)?)stringintconv
+2) conversion from int to string yields a string of one rune, not a string of digits (did you mean fmt.Sprint(x)?)stringintconv

 > slice 问题 slice bounds out of range

 >> sipReport.go :64

+3) go module init

+>